-So in such conditions, an indoor cat should need pampered high fiber diet.
+So in such conditions, an indoor cat should need a pampered high fiber diet.
 Otherwise, get yourself ready for a frequent visit to the vet.

-High fiber diet is ideal for the management of diarrhea, constipation and colon cancer in cats.
+A high fiber diet is ideal for the management of diarrhea, constipation and colon cancer in cats.
 I and my other vet friends have always recommended a rich fiber diet to a cat with anal gland disease and/or a diabetic cat.

 High Fiber Cat Food For Weight Loss:

 First of all, let me tell you one thing very clearly.
-You can manage your cat’s weight with fiber-rich diet but you cannot make your cat lose weight with fibers.
+You can manage your cat’s weight with a fiber-rich diet but you cannot make your cat lose weight with fibers.

 Because cats store carbohydrates from fibers in the food and this way they will gain more weight.

 So the best way to make your cat shed some pounds is to bring her on a complete protein diet only along with some fiber-rich diet.
 So that she may fulfill her carbohydrate requirement from fibers.

 This is how obese Persian cat Jenny sheds some pounds may.
 But still, she is on a high protein diet with some high fiber diet.